Dog Breeding Licence

 You will need to meet the requirements of all the minimum standards, although minor failings may be noted/recorded providing they do not compromise the welfare of the animals.

 Each licensable activity (except keeping or training animals for exhibition) has further optional conditions for higher standards.
+The higher standards are shown here

 The premises will also be risk rated.